Why kefir should be the first choice over yogurt as a fermented milk product for improving digestive health and combating autoimmune disease.

-Switching up the yogurt starter which has worked flawlessly with the yogurt maker and then using it to attempt raw yogurt cultured on the counter simply does not work in the majority of situations and a big reason why culturing raw yogurt fails so often for newbies to the home fermentation process.
+Switching up the yogurt starter which has worked flawlessly with the yogurt maker and then using it to attempt raw yogurt cultured on the counter does not usually work.
+This is a big reason why culturing raw yogurt fails so often for newbies to the home fermentation process.

 Ensuring that you have the right type of yogurt starter for the purpose you have in mind, either raw or heated yogurt, can make all the difference to success.
-With the pricey cost of a gallon of raw, pastured milk in many areas of the world, minimizing mistakes is very important to the food budget as well.
+With the pricey cost of a gallon of raw, pastured milk in many areas, minimizing mistakes is very important.

 If you have little room in the budget for mistakes and want to opt for the easiest raw fermented milk product to make, kefir is the way to go in my experience.

-While ease of fermentation is a big plus for kefir, the biggest reason of all to ferment kefir instead of yogurt is due to the differences in the bacterial cultures each contain.
+While ease of fermentation is a big plus for kefir, the biggest reason of all to ferment kefir instead of yogurt is due to the differences in the bacterial cultures each contains.

 What?
 Beneficial yeasts?